AlecAivazis/feynman/README.md

 This repo started as a migration of my [original](https://github.com/AlecAivazis/feynman-old) feynman diagram application to a leaner flask server.
 It then evolved from a [badly written angular 1.2 application](https://github.com/AlecAivazis/feynman/tree/angular1.x) to a less-badly written react/redux app.
-During that time, the backend (responsible for rendering the latex) was also rewritten from python to golang.
+During that time, the backend (responsible for rendering latex) was also rewritten from python to golang.

 ## Running the Tests